joeellis/joeellis.github.io/_posts/2017-09-12-using-circle-2-0-with-elixir.md

 {% endraw %}
 {% endhighlight %}

-All we are doing there is declaring which of our caches to check and which order should check them.
+All we are doing here is declaring which of our saved caches to check and which order should check them.

 Next, we use the exact same caching strategy to install our frontend `node_modules` using `yarn`: